Are you looking into bearded dragons and wondering which kind you may want to get?

 Do you already have one, and now you’re wondering, “What kind of bearded dragon do I have?”

 To figure out what kind of bearded dragon you have, you need to learn about the different species of bearded dragons, their morph variations, and the colors they can appear in.
 Even so, chances are you have a Central bearded dragon either in standard morph or hypomorph.

-Read on for more details on all of these different types of bearded dragons and common qualities of each type.
+Continue reading for details on the different types of bearded dragons and the shared qualities of each type.

 Types Of Bearded Dragons